wdlingit/maccu/README.md

 ubuntu@maccu:~/maccu/example/fishing$ cat bait.txt
 AT5G13630       1
 ```
 The `bait.txt` file contains exactly one gene ID and is in tab-delimited format.
-Note that this tab-delimited format is not a requrirement, the gene list reading function reads exactly the first token of every line.
-Doing so is to let the `-fold` option can use the same function so that we can have some node attribute been set to 1 only for the initial bait genes.
+Note that this tab-delimited format is not a requrirement.
+The gene list reading function reads exactly the first token of every line.
+Doing so is to let the `-fold` option can use the same file so that we can have some node attribute been set to 1 only for the initial bait genes.

 ```
 ubuntu@maccu:~/maccu/example/fishing$ /home/ubuntu/maccuWrapper/OneStopWrapper.pl \